-This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants, and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the United States Comptroller General.
-We were not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on the District's compliance with the foregoing matters.
-Accordingly, we do not express such an opinion or conclusion.
+We were not engaged to perform, and did not perform, an audit, the objective of which would be the expression of an opinion on management's assertions.
+Accordingly, we do not express such an opinion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.